-Dominating the exhibits in the side halls are two huge murals facing each other: one depicting the Kirtland Temple and the other illustrating the Brigham Young Academy and Maeser Building.
+Dominating the exhibits in the side halls are two huge murals facing each other: one depicting the Kirtland Temple and the other illustrating the Brigham Young Academy and the Maeser Building.
 These murals introduce the respective themes in the south and north wings.
-The south wing recounts the story of establishing schools in Zion—starting from the Midwest through the migration of the Saints to these mountains—while the north wing mural tells of the rise of Brigham Young Academy and the early history of BYU.
-Seeing the murals together, facing each other, causes me to contemplate the relationship between LDS temples and schools.
-The Kirtland Temple was used as a school and is specifically referred to in scripture as “a house of learning” (D&C 88:119, 109:8).
+The south wing recounts the story of establishing schools in Zion—starting from the Midwest through the migration of the Saints to these mountains—while the north-wing mural tells of the rise of Brigham Young Academy and the early history of BYU.
+Seeing the murals together, facing each other, causes me to contemplate the relationship between Latter-day Saint temples and schools.
+The Kirtland Temple was used as a school and is specifically referred to in scripture as “a house of learning” (Doctrine and Covenants 88:119, 109:8).
 Likewise, the Academy buildings and the Maeser Building, along with other campus edifices, were regularly referred to in our early days as “temples of learning.”
-There are, and ought to be, deep continuities between these houses of learning—LDS temples and Church universities.
+There are, and ought to be, deep continuities between these houses of learning—Latter-day Saint temples and Church universities.
 Note that the Church has always located its colleges and universities near a temple.
-May the day never come when it appears oxymoronic to think of BYU as a temple of learning bearing a familial resemblance to LDS temples.
+May the day never come when it appears oxymoronic to think of BYU as a temple of learning bearing a familial resemblance to Latter-day Saint temples.

 Light from Our Pioneer Heritage